You don’t know what you’ve got til it’s gone…

-I’ve always dreamed of working remotely but sadly it’s not all it’s cracked up to be.
+I’ve always dreamed of working remotely, but sadly it’s not all it’s cracked up to be.
 I used to envision myself with my laptop poolside soaking up the rays whilst typing away, yet the reality couldn’t be any more different.
 Before my working days were filled with noisy coworkers, overbearing toxic managers, bad coffee and pointless meetings.
 Yes, as sad as that might sound, that was my life 5 days a week… Now, my life is a lot different and even less fulfilling than beforehand.
 I feel as though I’m constantly cooped up in my tiny apartment and totally cut off from the world.
-Who’d have thought I’d miss real life conversations with my coworkers or my old routine of waking up early, doing my makeup and running like a mad woman for the metro?
+Who’d have thought I’d miss real life conversations with my coworkers or my old routine of waking up early, doing my makeup and running like a mad woman to the subway?
 I certainly didn’t!
 I’m living what I thought was my dream, but ironically it's become my worst nightmare.

->>> Read; So what if I hate working
+>>> Read; So what if I hate working?!

 Working from home has had a negative impact on my mental health

 I certainly wouldn’t classify myself as one of the most sociable people out there, but I can’t deny that being a remote worker definitely limits our social interactions.
 Isolation can be very hard to deal with because as humans, even as shy ones, we need contact with people.
-We need to tell people about the ridiculous purchase we regret making on Amazon last weekend or about the new series we’re currently binge watching on Netflix and how cute the main character.
+We need to tell people about the ridiculous purchase we regret making on Amazon last weekend, or about the new series we’re currently binge-watching on Netflix and how cute the main character.
 All of this alone time confined between my four walls is nothing other than oppressing and depressing.
 If truth be told, I’ve never felt this down and dejected before.
 What seems ironic is that we’ve never been so connected before, yet paradoxically, I’ve never felt so disconnected.
-Quite frankly Zoom meetings just don’t cut it and I want my old life back.
+Quite frankly, Zoom meetings just don’t cut it and I want my old life back.

 If this experience has taught me anything, it’s that we shouldn’t take things for granted.

-My work life balance is totally off…
+My work-life balance is totally off…

 I’ll be honest, I’ve never worked this much in my life and my body is suffering because of it.
-The aches and pains are creeping in and I'm not even past the 30 mark, plus my sleep pattern is totally out of control and this is causing me to have panic attacks...
-For some reason, being at home makes us feel like we need to prove ourselves even more.
+The aches and pains are creeping in, and I'm not even past the 30 mark, plus my sleep pattern is totally out of control and this is causing me to have panic attacks… For some reason, being at home makes us feel like we need to prove ourselves even more.
 We feel like we have to be more productive, more efficient and more hands on.
 In short, we overinvest and this can have serious consequences on our health.
 Not being under the constant observation and supervision of our manager means we want to impress them more and prove that we can be independent.
 In my case, that means eating in front of my laptop at lunchtime, finishing way later than I should and even signing in on the weekends too.
-My job is taking over my life and it’s quite frankly unhealthy!
+My job is taking over my life, and it’s quite frankly unhealthy!

 >>> Discover the golden rules to successfully working virtually